 You may hear SLC expressed as "sea level fall is increasing each year around here" (in the blue areas) or "sea level rise is increasing around here" (in the yellow and orange areas).

-A scientist who was recently voted into the The National Academy of Sciences has spoken of sea level change in the sense of mystery the data generated among the bathtub model group:
+A scientist who was recently voted into the The National Academy of Sciences has spoken of sea level change in the sense of mystery among the bathtub model group, concerning the SLC data generated:

 "The Greenland Ice Sheet will significantly contribute to global mean sea-level rise this century.
 However, glacial isostatic adjustment is expected to cause regional sea-level fall around Greenland as the land rebounds and the gravitational pull of the shrinking ice sheet decreases."

 (Sea Levels Are Rising—But in Greenland, They Will Fall, emphasis added).
-This is an incorrect conflation of land-level-rise with sea-level-fall because what that will change is the high-tide and low-tide marks on the beaches of the coastline when the land rises or falls but the actual sea level remains the same.
+This is an incorrect conflation of land-level-rise with sea-level-fall because all that will change by glacial isostatic adjustment itself is the high-tide and low-tide marks on the beaches of the coastline when the land rises or falls but the actual sea level remains the same.

-That is, "glacial isostatic adjustment" does not "cause regional sea-level fall".
+That is, "glacial isostatic adjustment" does not "cause regional sea-level fall" even though it can change where the high tide mark is located.

 The bottom line is that a fixed reference beginning point must be established for both the sea surface level and the tide gauge station beach area land level at the beginning of any research as to which level value in each one has changed or not changed over a span of time.

-If Sea Level Rise is Accelerating (NASA) and Greenland isostatic adjustment was causing it Greenland would be dropping under the sea at an accelerating rate.
+If Sea Level Rise is Accelerating (NASA) and Greenland isostatic adjustment is causing it Greenland would be dropping further and further under the sea at an accelerating rate (the high tide mark would be climbing up the beach at an accelerating rate, but the actual sea level would not be changing).

 Today's appendices detail tide gauge station measurements at "tide gauges that are thought to be the really important gold standard tide gauges" (Golden Gauges) as well as many more tide gauge station data at other locations (GAUGES A-D, GAUGES E-H, GAUGES I-L, GAUGES M-P, GAUGES Q-S, GAUGES T-Z; Note that the coastline code numbers mentioned in these appendices are PSMSL coastline codes listed here).